Phone: (506) 273-5535

-A proud member of Tobique First Nation, Darrah (Pine) Beaver, MA, BA (Hon), BA, brings 20 years of experience working nationally, regionally and locally on Aboriginal issues both for the public and private sector.
+A proud member of Tobique First Nation, Darrah (Pine) Beaver, MA, BA (Hon), BA, brings 20 years of experience working nationally, regionally and locally on Indigenous issues both for the public and private sector.
 A fiscally responsible administrator with a proven track record in project management, community engagement, policy development and a passion for education.

 The following information is a list of lifelong learning supports currently offered to Wolastoqiyik members of Tobique First Nation.